unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}`

-Get information about a user.
+Get information on a user.

 If you want to get more than one user information can refer to [Get multiple users](#get-multiple-users).

 ##### Permissions

-One of the following:

 * User can get his own portals information.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.